 Once you get to the end, the trail turns left and skirts the bottom of the escarpment face.

 The trail climbs a short hill and then through a rock crevice and flattens out along the top of the escarpment through a lovely birch forest.
 The day was just about perfect for an adventure.
-Temperature was about 8 to 10 degrees Celsius, which meant you didn’t need a coat once you got moving along.
+The temperature was about 8 to 10 degrees Celsius, which meant you didn’t need a coat once you got moving along.

 The trail along the top of the escarpment was a pleasant section to hike.
 It actually provided, at least for me, the opportunity to kind of get lost in the moment, It went through gentle slopes, flat sections and open areas.
 Really easy terrain, where one could either walk along and clear your mind, or simply find a place to sit and let nature soak into your soul.